danielyepezgarces/wikimillionaire/DATABASE_SETUP.md

 ## Connection Pooling

-NeonDB automatically handles connection pooling.
+MariaDB connection pooling is automatically handled by the `mysql2` package.
 The configuration includes:

-- `fetchConnectionCache: true` - Enables caching for better performance
+- Connection pool management for better performance
-- HTTP-based connections via `drizzle-orm/neon-http`
+- Automatic reconnection on connection loss
-- Automatic retry logic for transient failures
+- Support for both connection string and individual parameters

 ## Performance Considerations